When you purchase through links on this site, I may earn an affiliate commission. Please read my explainer page for more information.

 My hard case experience

 On my first adventure into bike cases, I’d recently suffered a frame ding to a road bike when I’d just used a cardboard bike box on an international trip and was in the mood for maximum protection.
-While hard cases are typically the more expensive option, I found a cheap case at an online retailer similar to this one from Amazon and ordered it.
+While hard cases are typically the more expensive option, I found a cheap case at an online retailer and ordered it.

 The case did offer fairly bulletproof protection for my bikes, but it was inflexible and heavy.
 Because of its size, I had to rent SUVs to haul it, and I found it discouraged me more than ever from wanting to put up with the hassle of traveling with a bike.
 I used it just a couple of times, and then it sat in my spare bedroom, looking ugly and taking up space.
 Eventually, I realized I wasn’t inclined to use it and got rid of it on Craigslist.